joey-ma/yoyoyojoe.github.io/docs/behavioral/intro.md

 sidebar_position: 1
 ---

 # The STAR Method

 a structured manner of responding to a behavioral-based interview question.

-It turns out, answering behavioral questions is where I require significant amount of work.
+It turns out, this is extremely important and is where I also require significant amount of work.

 ## Getting started